harrypmdev/forest-exploration/README.md

 **Map Command**

-- The user can input the 'help' command to print a list of all valid commands used in the game.
+- The user can input the 'map' command to print the map at any time.
-- A message reminding the user of the 'help' command prints above every prompt for new input in the game.
+- The map is made up of emojis so that it is easily readable.
-- This ensures the user can always find the command they need without scrolling up on the console or checking the README, creating a better UX.
+- This allows the user to easily orient themselves, ensuring they do not have to keep track of player location themselves, and therefore fostering a better UX.

 <details>
 <summary> Map Command Screenshot </summary>